 An annual report is due the first day of June for each year the permit is in effect, with the first report due on June 1, 2019.
-The report period should cover the period from March of the previous year through March of the current year.
-Exhibit C contains an Annual Facility Inspection that must be submitted as part of your report.
-If the permittee maintains a website, a copy of the Annual Report shall be posted on the website by the first day of June of each year.
+The report period should cover the period from March of the previous year through March of the current year. the permittee maintains a website, a copy of the Annual Report shall be posted on the website by the first day of June of each year.
 Annual reports shall be maintained on the permittees' website for a period of 5 years.
 Reports should be submitted to the following office and email addresses: